gi1mic/rc28_emulator/readme.md

   Now download the provided source file and place it under the portable folder in "portable\sketchbook\rc28_emulator".
 At this point, if you select "Arduino Leonardo" as the target platform you should be able to compile the code as a quick test.

-  If all is well exit the IDE and add the following to hardware\arduino\avr\boards.txt (just after the Leonardo section) to create a "new" board variation that reports the necessary device name and USB VID/PID
+  If all is well exit the IDE and insert the following to hardware\arduino\avr\boards.txt (just after the Leonardo section) to create a "new" board variation that reports the necessary device name and USB VID/PID

 	  //##############################################################
 	  leonardo.name=Arduino Leonardo - RC-28